 Clifford Kraus of the New York Times details the reasons behind oil’s recent plunge in prices.
 Despite the rise in tensions between Saudi Arabia and Iran, the increased oil supply continues to put downward pressure on oil prices.
 Oil producers continue to ramp up production in an attempt to retain market share.
 The resulting lower oil prices are a boon to the economies of many energy importing countries.

-Active Trading Africa Behavioral Finance Bond Yields Brexit BRICS Buffett Carl Richards China Climate Change Coronavirus DFA Economy Emerging Markets Energy Environment Estate Planning Europe Fama Federal Reserve Frontier Markets GDP Greece IMF Index Funds India Inflation Insight Life Mark Mobius Markets Monetary Policy Oil Passive PIIGS Presidential Elections Retirement Retirement Spending tariffs Trump US Dollar US Economy Volatility Wall Street Journal Young Investor
+Active Trading Africa Behavioral Finance Bond Yields Brexit BRICS Buffett Carl Richards China Climate Change Coronavirus COVID-19 DFA Economy Emerging Markets Energy Environment Europe Fama Federal Reserve Frontier Markets GDP Greece IMF Index Funds India Inflation Insight Life Mark Mobius Markets Monetary Policy Oil Passive PIIGS Presidential Elections Retirement Retirement Spending tariffs Trump US Dollar US Economy Volatility Wall Street Journal Young Investor

 Chart Room Topics